Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_privacy_policy.md

 ### Use Restrictions
 FERPA-covered student information is used only for:
-- Providing SAT preparation services
+- Providing standardized test preparation services
 - Generating progress reports for educators
 - Improving educational outcomes